 3. Healing: In Exodus 15:26, God promises to heal and protect us if we follow His commands.
 This is a significant spiritual gift for those who feel called to the medical profession or work as caregivers.

 4. Discernment of spirits: In Genesis 41:15-36, Joseph interprets the pharaoh’s dreams.
-God may reveal insights through the Holy Spirit that allows us to identify and analyze the root cause of certain situations or behaviors.
+God may reveal insights through the Holy Spirit that allow us to identify and analyze the root cause of certain situations or behaviors.

 5. Teaching: In Deuteronomy 4:1, Moses instructs to teach the commandments of God.
 The gift of teaching enables us to communicate biblical truths in a way that helps others understand and grow in their faith.

 The Talmud is an extensive collection of Jewish literature that contains the core teachings of Judaism.
 It is considered one of the central texts of the Jewish religion and includes a wealth of knowledge and wisdom about the Jewish faith.